-Items owned at other BU libraries will be transferred to the Theology Library by library staff for the duration of the course (unless the home library requires it to remain at that location).
+- Items available at other BU libraries will be transferred to the Theology Library for the duration of the semester.

-Items not owned by BU will be ordered by library staff for purchase.
-If available, a multi-use electronic copy will be chosen unless the professor opts out on our reserves form.
-Otherwise a hardcopy will be purchased.
-[Please note that purchase takes time, including the subsequent cataloging and processing of the book before it can be available for checkout.
-It is important to submit Course Reserve lists on time so that all books will be ready before they are needed.]
+- If no hardcopy is owned by BU, one will be purchased.
+Please note that purchase takes time, including the subsequent cataloging and processing of the book before it can be available for checkout.
+It is important to submit reserve lists on time so that all books will be ready before they are needed.

 Items remain on course reserve until the last day of the semester, unless requested by the Professor.